Your doctor will talk to you about this treatment and its possible side effects before you agree (consent) to have treatment.

 Sometimes a reaction can happen a few hours after treatment.
 If you get any signs or feel unwell after you get home, contact the hospital straight away.

-It is important to let your doctor know if you have this side effect.
-They may increase the time taken to give your infusion of oxaliplatin in future cycles.
-This will reduce the chance of it happening again.
+It’s important to let your doctor know if you have this side effect.
+Your doctor may increase the time of your infusion to 4 to 6 hours in future cycles, which will reduce the chance of it happening again.

 If this happens it can damage the tissue around the vein.
 This is called extravasation.
 Extravasation is not common but if it happens it is important that it is dealt with quickly.
 Tell your nurse straight away if you have any stinging, pain, redness, or swelling around the vein.